Gaius Baltar: Cooperation with Colonial government

 Following the discovery of a devastated planet Earth and Admiral Adama's support for a permanent alliance with the rebel Cylons, Zarek and Felix Gaeta lead a mutiny on Galactica.
 President Roslin goes to Baltar to ask if she can use his wireless transmitter to speak to the fleet and urge them to support the legitimate government.
 After Roslin speaks to the fleet, she and Baltar flee to the rebel Baseship while they wait out the conflict.
 After order is restored on Galactica, Baltar returns to his following to find that its numbers have dwindled and are now under the de facto leadership of Paula (although some appear to remain loyal to Baltar).
 During the mutiny, the Monotheists were attacked by mutineers; afterwards, the Monotheists comb the ship for weapons and food to hoard.
 Baltar attempts to reclaim leadership when the Monotheists take him to Dogsville.
 Baltar insists to his followers they give away all their food.
-The armed group which had attacked Baltar's followers arrives and steals the remaining food.
+The armed group that had attacked Baltar's followers arrives and steals the remaining food.
 Head Six insists that Baltar try to persuade his followers there is a way to feed them and everyone else.
 After Baltar wins over everyone except Paula, Head Six tells him, "We can get guns."
 Baltar promises his following that he will arm them.
 Baltar asks for weapons from Adama, arguing that Galactica is slowly slipping away from Adama and that eventually he will maintain order by giving civilians weapons or bring Cylon Centurions to the ship.
 Insisting that the fleet would not accept Centurions on Galactica, Baltar manages to persuade Adama to agree that his religious group is the only viable option for maintaining order, cementing Baltar's leadership.